WellyG00/active-directory-homelab/README.md

 ## Step 3: Installing Active Directory Domain Services

-I installed the Active Directory Domain Services role to enable domain management functionality.
+I installed the Active Directory Domain Services role on DC01.
+This allows the server to manage domain users, groups, computers, authentication, and security policies in the lab environment.

 ![AD DS Installed](screenshots/03-ad-ds-installed.png)